Endocrinology refers to a medical focus on hormones. Hormones shape the body and drive its systems.

 Hormones regulate metabolism, respiration, growth, reproduction, sensory perception, and movement.
 Hormone imbalances are the underlying reason for a wide range of medical conditions.

-Endocrinology also focuses on the many glands and tissues that produce hormones.
+Endocrinology focuses both on the hormones and the many glands and tissues that produce them.

 Contents of this article:

 Here are some key points about endocrinology.
-More detail and supporting information is in the main article.
+More information is in the main article.

-- Endocrinology covers a vast array of systems within the human body
+- Endocrinology involves a wide range of systems within the human body.

 What is the endocrine system?

-The human endocrine system consists of a number of glands.
-These glands make and secrete (release) hormones which control many different functions.
+The human endocrine system consists of a number of glands, which release hormones to control many different functions.

 When the hormones leave the glands, they enter the bloodstream and are transported to organs and tissues in every part of the body.

-The adrenal glands are located on top of the kidneys.
-They are divided into two regions, the right gland is triangular, and the left is crescent shaped.
+The adrenal, or suprarenal, glands are located on top of the kidneys.
+They are divided into two regions.
+The right gland is triangular, and the left is crescent-shaped.

-They also release catecholamines, such as norepinephrine and epinephrine, these are released in response to stress.
+- catecholamines, such as norepinephrine and epinephrine, in response to stress

-The hypothalamus links the nervous system to the endocrine system via the pituitary gland, which is attached to it.
+The hypothalamus links the nervous system to the endocrine system via the attached pituitary gland.